WriteRead024/GitTesting/README.md

 # Git Testing

-This repository is designed to test the branch and merge functionality of Git (and GitHub.com).
+This repository is intended as a sandbox for testing the branch and merge functionality of Git (and GitHub.com).

 All code and text is MSL.l.